 Preparing for AY2020-21: COVID-19 state teacher-preparation policy

-With a new school year quickly approaching, states will likely need to update policy decisions and guidance previously issued.
-Below are examples of recent updates.
+With a new school year upon us, states will likely need to update policy decisions and guidance previously issued.
+This summary includes recent examples.

 What States Should Do